abramadams/dao/README.md

-dao - A ColdFusion library for easy Data Access.
+dao - A ColdFusion library for easy Data Access and Object Mapping.
 ===

 # Disclaimer